 Where possible, the materials will also be available in Microsoft Word and as pdfs.
 However, some materials and activities will be unsuitable for these formats.

 This module has been specially selected for presentation in a different online learning platform to other undergraduate modules that you may have studied with The Open University.
 We are using this new learning platform because we wish to enhance your learning experience.
-Early tests with students have shown that it is easy to navigate, provides excellent presentation of the learning materials and allows the module team to better support your learning.
+Early tests with students, and presentations since October 2016, have shown that it is easy to navigate, provides excellent presentation of the learning materials and allows the module team to better support your learning.

 You will need

 This module is delivered entirely online via a module website, so you will need a computer together with regular and extensive internet access throughout the module to access the text and figures, engage with the interactive online activities, tutorials and student forums, to keep up-to-date with module news items and to access and submit other materials, including the module assignments.

 You are likely to need to draw diagrams or to annotate by hand diagrams that you download, and then use either a scanner or a digital camera to produce files of these diagrams for inclusion in your assessment.

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.